catalystneuro/lazy_ops/README.md

 A = view1.dsetread #returns the data for view1 of h5py dataset

-B = dsetviews[:] #Brackets without lazy_slice call the h5py slicing method, that returns the data for view1 of h5py dataset
+B = dsetviews[:] #Brackets without lazy_slice call the h5py slicing method, that returns the data